Of Commerce, Counsel & the Coin

 $4 trillion AUM, custody

-The third of the trio.
-Between them, the Big Three vote shares attached to roughly twenty thousand corporate board seats.
-They do not need to attend the meetings; the meetings have already been arranged.
+The third of the trio completes a bloc that votes shares attached to roughly twenty thousand corporate board seats, and none of the three needs to attend the meetings, because the meetings have already been arranged.

 Firm